soyoahn/soyoahn.github.io/now.md

 ## Work
 - Still at Riot Games and confronting some unique-to-me challenges there.
 (Some of it's me, some of it's the org.
 Trying to make it fit.)
-- I had the great luck of moving back into technical writing, but with a whole lot less autonomy and less freedom to "just try things" than I'm used to.
+- I had the great luck of moving back into technical writing (from marketing-adjacent writing), but with a whole lot less autonomy and less freedom to "just try things" than I'm used to.

 ## Personal
 - Reading Gideon the Ninth by Tamsyn Muir